ng9891/SMRO-MarketWatch/README.md

 ```

 ## Limitations
-To avoid flooding SMRO servers, scrapper is only limited to the `first page` of the vending information.

 Currently, the bot cannot track items with enchants on equipments such as: a PKS with 50% armor penetration, etc. and also, can only track one refine rate per item eg. Cannot track 2 PKS's of +12 and +11 refine rates.
 This is going to be a TODO feature.

 ## Disclaimer